adrsh-23/AnimePedia/README.md

 ## Overview

-Basic Website created using django which shows all Animes and user can upvote an Anime.
+Basic Website created using django which shows all Animes.
-Also new Animes can be added.Anime can be edited/deleted easily.
+New Animes can be added.
+Anime can be edited/deleted easily.

 ## Features

 #### Admin
 * Admin has the ability to create,edit and delete any Animes.
-*

 ## Screenshots
 <img src="https://github.com/adrsh-23/AnimePedia/blob/master/Assets/1.PNG" width=600px height=400px>